anasmohamed05221/Atm-System-OOP/README.md

 # ATM System (OOP in Python)

 ## 📖 Overview

-This project simulates an **ATM system** using Object-Oriented Programming in Python.
-It includes features such as:
+A Python-based ATM simulation system built with Object-Oriented Programming.
+This project applies **Software Engineering** and **Object-Oriented Design (OOD)** principles, including:

+- Encapsulation and Abstraction
+- Modularity and Separation of Concerns
-- Withdraw
+- Reusability and Extensibility
-- Deposit
+- Testing with pytest

+## Features
+- Customer and Bank account management
+- Card and ATM interface simulation
-- Balance Inquiry
+- Deposit, Withdrawal, Balance Inquiry, and Transfers
-- View Transactions
-- Change PIN
+- Authentication system
-- Transfer Between Accounts

-The project is modular with classes like `Bank`, `Customer`, `Account`, `Card`, `AtmInterface`, and handler classes for transactions.
-Unit tests are written using **pytest** to ensure correctness.
+- Unit tests for core features

 ---